irmen/prog8/docs/source/portingguide.rst

 Character encodings
 -------------------
-#. provide the primary character encoding table that the system uses (i.e. how is text represented in memory)
+#. if not Petscii or CBM screencodes: provide the primary character encoding table that the system uses (i.e. how is text represented in memory)
 #. provide alternate character encodings (if any)
-#. what are the system's character screen dimensions?
+#. what are the system's standard character screen dimensions?
-#. is there a screen matrix directly accessible in Ram?
-Provide addresses of the character matrix and color attributes matrix, if any.
+#. is there a screen character matrix directly accessible in Ram?
+What's it address?
+Same for color attributes if any.

 ROM routines